 10. The only way to boost testosterone levels is with shots.

 Wrong.
 Several options are now available for testosterone replacement therapy, some of which work by coaxing the body to increase testosterone levels naturally rather than by dumping testosterone directly into the bloodstream one way or the other.

 Being Smart About Testosterone

 Low testosterone (hypogonadism) can be caused by many factors, all of which play out against the normal steady decline in testosterone levels with age.
-Tumors on the pituitary gland (which controls testosterone production in the testicles), problems with the testicles themselves, injury, infections, and being overweight can all cause testosterone levels to drop below normal.
-Excess body fat does this because testosterone is normally broken down in the body’s fat cells; hence if you have a lot of fat, your body breaks down testosterone extra-quickly, leading to a deficiency.
-And, as mentioned above, abdominal or “belly” fat has a greater capacity to convert testosterone to estrogen than other types of fat.
+Tumors on the pituitary gland, which controls testosterone production in the testicles, problems with the testicles themselves, injury, infections, and being overweight can all cause testosterone levels to drop below normal.
+Excess body fat does this because testosterone is normally broken down in the body’s fat cells.
+If you have a lot of fat, your body breaks down testosterone quickly, leading to a deficiency.
+As mentioned above, abdominal or “belly” fat has a greater capacity to convert testosterone to estrogen than other types of fat.